By Guillermo Parra-Bernal, Jeb Blount and Nick Brown

 SAO PAULO/RIO DE JANEIRO/NEW YORK, Oct 28 (Reuters) - A ttempts to save Eike Batista's flagship oil company, the business most responsible for the meltdown of his once high-flying industrial empire, have been hampered by internal conflict and unpredictable decisions by the Brazilian tycoon, sources with direct knowledge of the situation told Reuters.

-At worst, if delays continue, OGX could face liquidation, which would leave precious little for creditors, one of the sources said, though this is seen as unlikely.
+At worst, if delays continue, OGX could even face liquidation, which would leave precious little for creditors, one of the sources said, though this is seen as unlikely.

-Batista's dramatic decline has become a symbol of Brazil's economic woes after the end of a decade-long boom that made it one of the world's hottest emerging economies.
-If foreign investors do not feel they have been treated fairly in the restructuring process, they may be less willing to invest in other Brazilian companies.
+Batista's dramatic decline has become a symbol of Brazil's own economic woes after the end of a decade-long boom that made it one of the world's hottest emerging economies.
+If foreign investors do not feel they have been treated fairly in the restructuring process they may be less willing to invest in other Brazilian companies.

 The delays in restructuring have left OGX out of cash and at risk of having Brazil's government revoke oil leases, the company's main asset.
 While a bankruptcy would not automatically lead to a cancellation of the leases, OGX needs to find new cash quickly to meet minimum capital spending requirements with the government, Brazil's oil industry watchdog ANP said on Oct.
 17.

-Building consensus among creditors, shareholders and Batista himself is essential so that OGX can file for bankruptcy protection and then move the restructuring process quickly through the courts, preventing OGX from defaulting on its contractual agreements with the ANP, two of the sources said.
+Building a consensus among creditors, shareholders and Batista himself is essential so that OGX can file for bankruptcy protection and then move the restructuring process quickly through the courts, preventing OGX from defaulting on its contractual agreements with the ANP, two of the sources said.